0xQz/0xQz/README.md

 <details>
 <summary> dni </summary><br>

-if u use tut / pinterest skins without creds (or just straight up copied them)
+if u use tut / pinterest skins without creds (or just straight up copied them).

 “high” insert char name skin

-bad things / ddlc cosplayers (dni if u make axe / sayoris death jokes)

 u dont like me / any of my friends.

+“fem anatomy btw” i dont give a fuck and ITS A PONY GAME 😭😭.

+problematic ppl in gen (copy, break others boundaries, ect).

 </details>